Courses

 Course Code: 01-05-T923

-Performance Objectives: Upon completion of this class, you should be able to:
+Performance Objectives: Upon completion of this course, you should be able to:

-• Recognize patterns for software engineering
+• Recognize patterns for software engineering.

-• Recognize computer programs, websites and services in the architecture
+• Recognize computer programs, websites, and services in the architecture.

-• Outline programming and testing of architecture
+• Outline programming and testing of architecture.

-• Define documentation and communication in architecture
+• Define documentation and communication in architecture.

-Recommended Prerequisite: To be successful in this course, you should be familiar with using personal computers, the mouse and keyboard.
-You should be able to use Windows to launch and close programs; navigate to information stored on the computer; and manage files and folders.
+Prerequisite: You should be familiar with using personal computers, the mouse, and keyboard.
+You should be able to use Windows to launch and close programs, navigate to information stored on the computer, and manage files and folders.